keith-light-proagrica/FE-guidelines/README.md

 ```

 -   Here we have a block and element where we will want to modify the elements styles.
 Following our [property order](#property-order) rules the modifier should be at the bottom.
--   Using `&#{&}--` adds a level of specificity to the declaration but this is not needed if ordered correctly.
+-   Using `&#{&}--` adds a level of specificity to the declaration but this is not needed if properties are ordered correctly.

 ## Utility classes